Stevie Dickinson

-Stephanie "Stevie" Dickinson is a fictional character from EastEnders: E20, an Internet spin-off of the BBC soap opera EastEnders, played by Amanda Fairbank-Hynes.
+Stevie Dickinson is a fictional character from EastEnders: E20, an Internet spin-off of the BBC soap opera EastEnders, played by Amanda Fairbank-Hynes.
 Stevie is a main character in series 2, where she is joined by her new friends Asher Levi (Heshima Thompson), Sol Levi (Tosin Cole) and Naz Mehmet (Emaa Hussen).
 Stevie is described as posh, naive, kind, forward, creative and a daydreamer.
 She has a complicated relationship with her boyfriend Olly Manthrope-Hall (Joshua McGuire), and throughout the series, she falls for Masood Ahmed (Nitin Ganatra), has an encounter with Pippa (Roxanne McKee) and gets revenge on Olly.

 Storylines

 After making love in their flat, Stevie's boyfriend Olly Manthrope-Hall (Joshua McGuire) ends his relationship with Stevie and moves out.
 He leaves her in the middle of Albert Square with some flyers he printed so she can find a new flatmate.
 Asher Levi (Heshima Thompson) sees the flyers and helps Stevie up.
 She invites him back to her flat, and asks him to move in.
 When Asher returns later, he has his brother Sol (Tosin Cole) and new friend Naz Mehmet (Emaa Hussen) with him, and Stevie says she does not mind them staying, so they all become friends.
 Olly warns Stevie not to attend a party later but Naz says they should go anyway, and on the way there, Stevie meets Masood Ahmed (Nitin Ganatra), but assumes he is a suicide bomber.
 At the party, Asher poses as Stevie's new boyfriend to make Olly jealous.
 She gets drunk and badmouths Olly to a girl called Pippa (Roxanne McKee) but Pippa introduces Olly as her own boyfriend, so Stevie insults her, resulting in Pippa pushing Stevie.
 The four friends leave and Stevie meets Masood again and he offers her his coat because she is cold.
 Feeling humiliated by photos that have been posted on the internet from the party, Stevie worries her only chance to win Olly back has been ruined.
 She tells Naz she had an erotic dream about Masood and develops a crush on him.
 She tries to get work with Masood by flirting but is left embarrassed.
 She returns after being given tips from Naz, and Masood tells her they are short staffed and to come back the next day.
 Stevie thinks her flirting was successful so goes over the top and flashes her bra, so Naz ushers her away.